KPRoche/quantum-raspberry-tie/README.md

 You must have an account set up at the IBM Quantum Experience and obtain your Personal Access Token from the My Account settings.
 The readme file for the <a href='https://github.com/QISKit/qiskit-api-py'>qiskit-api-py library</a> explains how to get that token.

 Download the source code for the QuantumBowtie program of your choice and open it with an editor.
 Search for the string that should be replaced with your Personal Access Token, delete it, and paste in your token string instead.
 Your code should be ready to run!
+If you are running a version with the "file" option, be sure to download expt.qasm and put it in the same directory as your source file.

 # Versions
-There are two versions of the code.
+There are two versions of the code, each with two variations.
 Both require that the **sense-hat** and **QISKIT/qiskit-api-py** libraries be installed in order to function, and use the **threading**, **time**, and **datetime** modules.

 ## QuantumBowtie.py